Malek Boutih: Activism

 At the beginning of his study of Law at the University of Nanterre and at the École supérieure de journalism de Paris, he became involved in activism and community work.
 In 1983 he took part in the March for Equality and Against Racism.
 Joining SOS Racisme in 1984, he became its vice-president from 1985 to 1992 and founded the Grigny Maison des Potes ("mate's house" — emergency accommodation) and the Banlieues du Monde association.
 He was editor-in-chief of the newspaper Pote à Pote ("Mate to Mate") for several years.

 On 6 February 1990, he appeared on the TV talk show Ciel, mon mardi !, a program that specialised in confrontation between people with opposing views.

 His time as head of SOS Racisme was marked by the creation of the discrimination test and the first convictions in cases against racial discrimination in employment, housing and entry to night clubs.
 His greatest triumph being the validation of the use of discrimination tests by the Court of Cassation.
 In the fight against racism and its rooks, he focussed on education at tackled urban ghettos with two priorities: mixing the population and fighting against violence.
-Finally, in 2002 he was one of the first to sound the alarm on the rise of anti-semitism in France, in the guise of anti-Zionism.
+Finally, in 2002 he was one of the first to sound the alarm on the rise of antisemitism in France, in the guise of anti-Zionism.

 A regular critic of its elder, rival anti-racism organisation MRAP, in 2003 Malek Boutih declared "that there are several kinds of anti-racism in France, notable that of MRAP who march to cries of 'Death to the Jews!'".
 In September 2006, he was convicted, fined €1,000 and order to pay €1 damages by the Paris tribunal correctionel for defamation of MRAP.